Creobroter

 Creobroter is a genus of flower mantises in the tribe Hymenopodini; species are concentrated in Asia.
-The name comes from the Greek kreo-, meaning "flesh") and broter" meaning "eating", therefore, "flesh-eating", an apt name for a predatory insect.
+The generic name comes from the Greek kreo-, meaning "flesh") and broter, meaning "eating", so "flesh-eating", an apt name for a predatory insect.
 Both sexes have long wings and are capable fliers.
 Full-grown males are about 3 to 4 cm in length; females are about 4 to 5 cm.